COVID-19: Emergency Registration and Licensure in NB

 All applicants must be registered with the NB College of Pharmacists as a Pharmacist Student to be eligible to complete the required training as described below.
 No time service shall be completed in the province of New Brunswick without being registered with the College.
 This applies to both the Practice Experience Program (PEP) included in your university curriculum and unstructured time-service.

-Must be filed with the NB College of Pharmacists no later than 2 weeks after completion of each time-service period.
+Evidence of time service must be filed with the NB College of Pharmacists no later than two weeks following the completion of each time service period.

 - 20 weeks (or more) completed during degree program as rotations (proof is completion of degree)

 - 4 weeks (minimum) post-graduation training using the manual

 - Remaining amount of weeks (minimum 16) – unstructured; completed either before or after graduation and documented with the NB College of Pharmacists

 NOTE : An Apprenticeship Agreement is required for all time service and must be submitted to the NB College of Pharmacists office before starting a time service period.

 If work was in another province, the pharmacy regulatory authority in that province must submit a letter on the applicant’s behalf confirming the completed time service in order for it to be considered for licensure in New Brunswick.

 - Apply now

 For applicants in their final year of study in a pharmacy education program for pharmacists approved by the Canadian Council for Accreditation of Pharmacy Programs or Accreditation Council for Pharmacy Education in the US (CCAPP & ACPE)